dafny-lang/dafny/docs/DafnyRef/Types.md

 however the statement `reveal g();` is available to give the semantics of `g` whether in the defining module or outside.

 ### 13.4.4.
-Least/Greatest (CoInductive) Predicates and Lemmas
+Extreme (Least or Greatest) Predicates and Lemmas
-See [Section 23.5.3](#sec-friendliness) for descriptions of inductive predicates and lemmas.
+See [Section 23.5.3](#sec-friendliness) for descriptions of extreme predicates and lemmas.

 ### 13.4.5. `older` parameters in predicates